 This drug may make you dizzy or drowsy or cause blurred vision.
 Do not drive, use machinery, or do any activity that requires alertness or clear vision until you are sure you can perform such activities safely.
 Limit alcoholic beverages.

-Older adults may be more sensitive to the side effects of this drug, especially drowsiness, confusion, unusual excitement, constipation, and urination problems.
+Older adults may be more sensitive to the side effects of this drug, especially drowsiness, confusion, unusual excitement, constipation, fast heartbeat, and urination problems.
+Drowsiness and confusion can increase the risk of falling.

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.